SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataManage/DatabaseManagement.md

 Three kinds of datasources can be produced through three ways:

-+   Click Cross icon > "New" and then you can select one kind of datasources you want to create.
++   Click File > "New" and then you can select one kind of datasources you want to create.
 +   In the "Start" tab, on the "Datasource" group, you can click "File" drop-down button or "Database" drop-down button to select relative button to create datasources you need.
 +   Right click "Datasource" in the Workspace Manager, then select relative buttons to create datasources you want.